xcameleonx/social-feed/README.md

         consumer_secret: 'YOUR_CONSUMER_SECRET_KEY', //String: consumer secret key. make sure to have your app read-only
         tweet_mode: 'compatibility'                  //String: change to "extended" to show the whole tweet },

-    // VK
-    vk:{
-        accounts: ['@125936523','#teslamotors'],    //Array: Specify a list of accounts from which to pull posts
-        limit: 2,                                   //Integer: max number of posts to load
-        source: 'all'                               //String: VK API post filter.
-Possible values: "Owner","Others","all","suggests"
-    },

     // GOOGLEPLUS
     google:{